 There is a difference in CRTC 1's consideration of the update of R0 on a specific position of C0 according to Z80A instruction used for this update.
 The two instructions concerned are OUTI (I/O on the 5th μ sec) and OUT(C),reg8 (I/O on the 3rd μ sec).
-This reflects a difference in internal processing time at the level of the Z80A instructions.
+This reflects a difference in internal processing time at the level of the Z80A instructions, as well as an internal processing phase shift between this CRTC and CRTCs 0 and 2.